 Mosque © Judith Duk

 *Syria has been in a state of violent unrest and civil war since 2011 and is also faced with serious ISIS presence since they took control of the Syrian city of Raqqa in 2014.
-The country is incredibly unsafe and strongly-worded travel warnings are in place for the country, and all travel is advised against.
+The country is incredibly unsafe and all travel to any area in the country is advised against.

 Arabic hospitality can be somewhat overwhelming for first-time visitors, and nowhere else in the Middle East will visitors receive such a genuine demonstration of Arabic hospitality, accompanied by a refreshingly sincere welcome, than in the Arab Republic of Syria.
 'Ahlan wa sahlan' is a phrase that will be heard often throughout the country, meaning 'You are welcome', and will more than likely be accompanied by a traditional cup of Arabic coffee or a glass of tea, or an offer to share in the family meal.